Lombard loans are a niche product offered at the top end of the borrowing market.

 Lenders provide funds to high net worth individuals who are able to put up a certain level of securities as collateral.

-In many ways, the arrangement works in the same way as a standard consumer loan, but with some key differences.
+In many ways, Lombard finance works in the same way as a standard consumer loan, but with some key differences.

-The loans can form a part of a mortgage arrangement, but may also be used to take advantage of an investment opportunity where time is of the essence.
-Borrowers can typically access Lombard loans as a lump sum in a matter of days and sometimes in as little as 24 hours.
+Lombard finance can form a part of a mortgage arrangement, but may also be used to take advantage of an investment opportunity where time is of the essence.
+Borrowers can typically access Lombard Loans as a lump sum in a matter of days and sometimes in as little as 24 hours.

 Another option is to set up a lending facility, similar to a current account, where the loan costs nothing unless it is drawn down; the credit line is essentially on standby until the funding is needed.